 4. In 2009 Canada passed the "Apology Act", establishing that apologizing to someone after an incident cannot be used in court against the person who apologized to establish their guilt or liability.

-A dying farmer scratched his will on the fender of the tractor he was trapped beneath, and the courts accepted it as legally binding
+In 1948 , a dying farmer named Cecil George Harris scratched his will on the fender of the tractor he was trapped beneath, and the courts accepted it as legally binding

 7. All telephone service in the US and Canada was silenced for one minute on August 4th, 1922 to mark the funeral of Alexander Graham Bell